 Bi/Ch 132.
 Biophysics of Macromolecules.
 9 units (3-0-6).
 For course description, see Biology.

-Ch 135 ab.
+Ch 135.
 Chemical Dynamics.
-9 units (3-0-6); part a, second term.
+9 units (3-0-6).
 Prerequisites: Ch 21 abc and Ch 41 abc, or equivalent, or instructor’s permission.
-Part a: introduction to the dynamics of chemical reactions.
-Topics include scattering cross sections, rate constants, intermolecular potentials, reactive scattering, nonadiabatic processes, statistical theories of unimolecular reactions, and the application of laser and molecular beam techniques to the study of reaction mechanisms.
-Part b: the quantum description of chemical reactions.
-The scattering matrix.
-The calculation of reaction cross sections, probabilities, and rate constants.
-Collision lifetimes and resonances.
-Classical trajectories.
-The two terms can be taken independently.
-Instructor: Marcus, Okumura.
-Part b not offered 2012–13.
+Introduction to the dynamics of chemical reactions.
+Topics include scattering cross sections, rate constants, intermolecular potentials, classical two-body elastic scattering, reactive scattering, nonadiabatic processes, statistical theories of unimolecular reactions, photochemistry, laser and molecular beam methods, theory of electron transfer, solvent effects, condensed phase dynamics, surface reactions, isotope effects.
+Not offered 2013–14.

 Ch 143.
 NMR Spectroscopy for Structural Identification.
-9 units (3-0-6); first term.
+9 units (3-0-6); third term.
 Prerequisites: Ch 41 abc.
 This course will address both one-dimensional and two-dimensional techniques in NMR spectroscopy which are essential to elucidating structures of organic and organometallic samples.
 Dynamic NMR phenomena, multinuclear, paramagnetic and NOE effects will also be covered.
 An extensive survey of multipulse NMR methods will also contribute to a clear understanding of two-dimensional experiments.
 (Examples for Varian NMR instrumentation will be included.)
-Not offered 2012–13.
+Instructor: Virgil.

 Ch 144 ab.
 Advanced Organic Chemistry.
-9 units (3-0-6); first term.
+9 units (3-0-6); second term.
 Prerequisite: Ch 41 abc; Ch 21 abc recommended.
 An advanced survey of selected topics in modern physical organic chemistry.
 Topics vary from year to year and may include structural and theoretical organic chemistry; molecular recognition/supramolecular chemistry; reaction mechanisms and the tools to study them; reactive intermediates; materials chemistry; pericyclic reactions; and photochemistry.
-Instructor: Dougherty (a).
-Part b not offered 2012–13.
+Not offered 2013–14.

 Ch/ChE 147.
 Polymer Chemistry.
-9 units (3-0-6); second, third term.
+9 units (3-0-6); second term.
 Prerequisite: Ch 41 abc.
 An introduction to the chemistry of polymers, including synthetic methods, mechanisms and kinetics of macromolecule formation, and characterization techniques.
-Not offered 2012–13.
+Instructor: Grubbs.

 ChE/Ch 148.
 Polymer Physics.
 9 units (3-0-6).
 For course description, see Chemical Engineering.

 Ch 154 ab.
 Organometallic Chemistry.
 9 units (3-0-6); second, third terms.
 Prerequisite: Ch 112 or equivalent.
 A general discussion of the reaction mechanisms and the synthetic and catalytic uses of transition metal organometallic compounds.
 Second term: a survey of the elementary reactions and methods for investigating reaction mechanisms.
 Third term: contemporary topics in inorganic and organometallic synthesis, structure and bonding, and applications in catalysis.
-Instructors: Bercaw.
-Part b not offered 2012–13.
+Instructor: Peters (a).
+Part b not offered 2013–14.

 ChE/Ch 155.
 Chemistry of Catalysis.
 9 units (3-0-6).
 For course description, see Chemical Engineering.